Showing posts with label Olympus WorkSpace. Show all posts

 • Experiment with your Histogram Settings and use the Histogram with ETTR.

-Olympus Pen F with 45mm f1.8 lens - ISO1600, f7.1, 1/8 Sec - Converted and "color graded" in Workspace, no noise reduction.
+Olympus Pen F with 45mm f1.8 lens.
+ISO1600, f7.1, 1/8 Sec.
+Converted and "color graded" in Workspace, no noise reduction.

 The Olympus FL300R needs almost no space.

-Olympus Stylus XZ-2 - ISO100, f4.0, 1/500 - The Gradation Auto option in the camera and color-graded in Workspace.
+Olympus Stylus XZ-2 - ISO100, f4.0, 1/500.
+The Gradation Auto option of the camera, and color-graded in Workspace.

-I typically use 2-steps to convert and edit my Enhanced Raw Files.
+I typically apply 2-steps to convert and edit my Enhanced Raw Files.
 I select and edit my camera settings in Workspace for step 1, and the focus is specific or advanced image editing in step 2.
 Advanced editing can be done in Workspace or something like Photoshop.
 For example, I used the Gradation Auto option, Highlights/Shadows, and Tone Curves to edit the image below.
-We only need Step 1 or the converted 16-Bit Tiff file to post-process the image in Photoshop.
+We only need Step 1 or the converted 16-bit Tiff file to post-process the image in Photoshop.

 The EP-3 and the 12-50mm lens - ISO3200, f5.2, 1/80 - I converted the Enhanced Raw File with WS (Noise Filter = Low) and tweaked it in Photoshop.